SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 How do I buy SpaceX shares on Trading 212?

-- Log in to the Trading 212 app or desktop platform
+- Logging in to the Trading 212 app or desktop platform

-- Ensure your account is verified and funded before the listing date
+- Ensuring your account is verified and funded before the listing date

-- Search "SPCX" in the app once trading begins on Nasdaq
+- Searching for "SPCX" in the app once the instrument is live

-- Select your investment amount - fractional shares are supported, so you don't need to buy a full share
+- Selecting your investment amount - fractional shares are supported, so you don't need to buy a full share

-- Place and confirm your order - a confirmation will appear immediately in the app
+- Reviewing the order type, price information, fees, and currency conversion that may apply, before placing and confirming your order - a confirmation will appear immediately in the app

 Do I need to buy a whole share?